Mauro-ES-Morales/Mauro-ES-Morales.github.io/_pages/about.md

 I am currently a Hartree Postdoctoral Fellow at the [Joint Center for Quantum Information and Computer Science](https://quics.umd.edu/).
 I do research on Quantum Information and Quantum Computing.
 More broadly, my research interests lie at the intersection of physics and computer science.

+# Research

+## Quantum Algorithms

+My primary motivation is to leverage quantum algorithms to address complex challenges in physics and engineering.

+My research focuses on advancing quantum algorithms with applications in physics and engineering.
+My work encompasses several key areas, including Hamiltonian simulation, quantum algorithms for linear equations, quantum differential equation solvers, and quantum algorithms for combinatorial optimization.
+Additionally, I have contributed to the development of variational algorithms.

+In the field of Hamiltonian simulation, I have explored Trotterization techniques, collaborating with peers to identify optimal product formulas for simulating quantum systems.
+My research also includes evaluating the performance of quantum linear solvers and combinatorial optimization algorithms, aiming to enhance their efficiency and practical applicability.

+Another area of interest is quantum sampling schemes.
+In collaboration with colleagues, I have proposed a novel Fermion Sampling scheme, drawing inspiration from Boson Sampling, to advance the understanding and implementation of quantum sampling methods.

+## Quantum Complexity Theory

 <!--